Cup of the Month: Timor Fair Trade

 How's it taste?

 For those that love Indonesian beans, this brew has that characteristic low acidity that the region is known for, making it delectably smooth.
-Head Roaster John Parks also describes the Timor as having a slightly milder body than a Sumatran, with a sweet, chocolatey finish.
+Head Roaster John Parks also describes the Timor as having a slightly milder body than a Sumatran, with a sweet, nutty finish.